- Redux Form

 Returns the instance of the rendered component.
 For this to work, you must provide a

-prop, and your component must not be a stateless function component.
+withRefprop, and your component must not be a stateless function component.

 ####